-Kushner to visit Mexico following latest Trump tirades
+Kushner to visit Mexico after Trump tirades, testy phone call

 The bilateral relationship was again rocked last weekend as Trump announced plans for tariffs on imports of steel and aluminum that he later said served as an incentive to reach a favorable NAFTA re-negotiation.

-Trump has repeatedly blamed the pact for the loss of U.S. manufacturing jobs and has threatened to quit it unless it can be reworked to better suit U.S. interests.
+Trump has repeatedly blamed the pact for the loss of U.S. manufacturing jobs and has threatened to ditch it unless it can be reworked to better suit U.S. interests.

 Trump’s remarks on trade have unsettled financial markets, often causing the Mexico’s peso currency to shed value.

-Additional reporting by David Alexander in Washington; Writing by David Alire Garcia; Editing by Frank Jack Daniel and Simon Cameron-Moore
+Additional reporting by Dave Graham in Mexico City and David Alexander in Washington; Writing by David Alire Garcia; Editing by Frank Jack Daniel and Simon Cameron-Moore